CircleCI-Archived/api-preview-docs/designs-for-feedback/trigger-workflows-in-pipeline.md

 }
 ```

-The nested `condition` key is reused from job configuration as can be seen below
-for the `deploy` job, and actually accepts any boolean, not just pipeline
+The `when` key actually accepts any boolean, not just pipeline parameters,
-parameters.
-It is needed to signify that this value is evaluated at
-configuration compilation time, as opposed to a possible future addition that
-could be evaluated at run time.
+though pipeline parameters will be the only meaningful use of this feature until
+we implement others.

 `when` would also come with an alternative of `unless`, which inverts truthiness
 of the condition.